Here is how to make a great homeschool co-op year for your students.

 We live in the DE/MD/PA area, so many of these field trip ideas are in our neck-o-the-woods, but you’ll see a few suggestions that reach far beyond our locale.
 Here’s hoping you find some inspiration to go someplace fun and learn something fabulous with your homeschoolers!

 * Pennsylvania- Gettysburg National Park, Canoe Creek State Park (cool bats) Raccoon Creek (water bikes), Lancaster, Valley Forge National Park, Hawk Mountain Sanctuary, The Franklin Institute Science Museum and Independence Hall in Philadelphia

 * Any “special events” at local historic sites where they had costumed guides/reenactors

 * Local Nature Centers

 Ok, we have to stop somewhere.
 Lots of these trips, we took as a co-op.
-(If you are starting a homeschool co-op, download FREE How to Start a Co-op.)
+(If you are starting a homeschool co-op, download How to Start a Co-op.)